 - Institutional Allegiance Concealment: A standard measurement used by Dorothea to infiltrate hostile places.

-- Free goes undercover under the legend of a mafia soldier to unmask who's responsible for running an underground auction on fairies.
+- Free goes undercover under the identity of a mafia member to unmask who's responsible for running an underground auction on fairies.

 - Marlya goes with Klara to investigate Escreque in Sinquenje.

 - Loads and Loads of Characters: Almost thirty characters (each of them accompanied by a name card) split up in several factions are introduced in the first 6 episodes alone, which can make it hard to keep track of everyone and their motivations.
 Granted, the action mostly follows a handful of them (notably Marlya, Free and sometimes Veronica).

 - MacGuffin: The Black Fairy Tome, the latest and missing addition to the original Fairy Tome compilation, an authoritative compendium of knowledge on fairies from 200 years ago.
 The original Fairy Tome contains five works: the Original Text, the Blue Tome, the Red Tome and the White Tome, to which the Black Fairy Tome is the missing piece and concerns the phenomenon "Fairy Possession."